Undergraduate Graduation Information

 - Obtain advisor(s) signature

-- Submit to the Graduation Office (DH122) by published deadlines.
+- Submit to the Graduation Office (Derryberry Hall, Room 122) by published deadlines.

 Graduate students must contact the Graduate School Office, Derryberry Hall, Room 306.

-There is no longer a graduation ceremony for the summer term.
-Students can apply for graduation in the summer, and receive a diploma, but will participate in the Fall ceremony.
+Effective Summer 2010, there is no longer a summer term graduation ceremony.
+Students can apply for graduation in the Summer, and receive a diploma, but will participate in the Fall ceremony.

-Additional information regarding commencement on the web site http://www.tntech.edu/records/commencement/ .
+Additional information regarding Fall and Spring commencement ceremonies can be found at the Commencement web site

 All students must complete the general requirements as prescribed by the University and the specific requirements set forth for the degree sought.
 Catalogs are available on the web.